rwang99/Airbnb-Optimization/README.md

 # Airbnb-Optimization

-<h2> See it live: https://airbnb-rwang.herokuapp.com/home.html </h2>
+deprecated 3/31/21 ~~See it live: https://airbnb-rwang.herokuapp.com/home.html~~

 Web app, UI, and functionality made by Richard Wang for the Capital One MindSumo Challenge (https://www.mindsumo.com/contests/airbnb-sf)